openworm/openworm_docs/docs/Projects/datarep.md

 -   NeuroML Connectome
 -   Data Visualization
--   OWMeta Unified Data Access Layer
+-   owmeta Unified Data Access Layer
 -   Muscle cell integration

 Below you can find information about each subproject, see the project’s current roadmap and access the associated data repositories